 Felidae Family Tree

-Most of the modern cats of today arose due to migrations that occurred during the two major ice ages of the past ten millennia.
+Most of the modern cats of today arose due to migrations that occurred during the two major ice ages of the past ten million years.
 During these ice ages the sea levels dropped and land bridges formed between continents - enabling animals to migrate to new territories and environments.
 When the ice sheets melted and sea levels rose again, the land bridges were covered and the migratory animals became isolated from their original populations.
 The new populations adapted over time to their new environment and eventually become genetically distinct to the extent they evolved into a new species.

 Speciation can also occur within continents whenever a group of animals become separated in some way from their founding population.
 For example snow leopards evolved as they adapted to low temperatures at high altitudes and sand cats evolved as they adapted to the dry and extreme conditions of desert habitats.
-Inherently wild cats disperse and adapt readily to new environments so this family of animals are likely spread to new territories when the opportunity arises.
+Inherently wild cats disperse and adapt readily to new environments so this family of animals are likely to spread to new territories when the opportunity arises.

 The Three Oldest Wild Cat Lineages

 The last common ancestor of modern cats was a species of Pseudaelurus that occurred in Asia 9 to 20 million years ago (MYA).
-Using genetics scientists have established that modern cats diverged from this ancient species in eight groups or lineages of closely related species.
+Using genetics scientists have established that modern cats diverged from this ancient species into eight groups or lineages of closely related species.